So, you’ve been asked by your best friend, sister or other close friend or relative to organise their baby shower – where do you start?

 Give guests ample notice before the intended baby shower date.
-Keep in mind the colour theme you chose for the shower and if the gender’s a secret, don’t give it away by accident!
+Keep in mind the colour theme you chose for the shower and if the baby’s sex is a secret, don’t give it away by accident!
 Believe it or not it happens.
 Make sure the details on the invite are specific regarding the location, parking, start and end time and if gifts are not required.

 7. Organise some food for the guests